This article reveals the inside of the Apollo Saturn V rocket and its significant components.

 The Instrument Unit was intended to guide the Saturn V during its flight.

-It would automatically adapt to problems encountered during ascent to assure that its payload was placed into the precise orbit.
+It would automatically adapt to problems encountered during ascent to ensure that its payload was placed into the precise orbit.

 Apollo Spacecraft

-The Apollo Command Module CM – carried the three astronauts during their mission as well as the recovery systems needed to return them safely to Earth.
+The Apollo Command Module (CM) carried the three astronauts during their mission and the recovery systems needed to return them safely to Earth.

-It was conical in appearance with a diameter of 3.9 meters and a height of 3.2 meters.
+It appeared conical, with a diameter of 3.9 meters and a height of 3.2 meters.

 The Service Module SM – included all the systems and consumables required to support the astronauts and their mission.